The State Pension

 Alongside workplace and personal pensions, the State Pension plays an essential role in retirement planning.
 Based on your National Insurance Contributions (NICs) record, it’s paid as a weekly income once you reach your allocated ‘State Pension Age’.
 This can be different from the age you want to retire.

-For those reaching State Pension age on or after April 2016, the State Pension is now paid at a flat rate, adjusted each year to reflect the rising cost of living.
+For those who reached State Pension age on or after April 2016, the State Pension is now paid at a flat rate, adjusted each year to reflect the rising cost of living.
 You can see the current weekly flat rate on the Government website(Opens new window)(Opens new window)(Opens new window).

 How your State Pension is calculated

-Your State Pension is based on how many qualifying years’ NICs you have.
+Your State Pension is based on how many qualifying years NICs you have.
 NICs are deducted from your earnings once you earn above a certain level a week.
-Those entering the NICs system after April 2016 will need at least 10 years’ NICs to qualify for any State Pension and 35 years to qualify for the full State Pension.
+Those who entered the NICs system after April 2016 will need at least 10 years NICs to qualify for any State Pension and 35 years to qualify for the full State Pension.
 For everyone else, transitional arrangements apply.

 Working out your State Pension age